-7. Explore the virtual keyboard until you have located the letter "f", but DO NOT lift your finger.

-8. Whilst keeping your first finger on the letter "F", tap anywhere on the screen with another finger.
+- 7. Explore the virtual keyboard until you have located the letter "f", but DO NOT lift your finger. - 8.
+Whilst keeping your first finger on the letter "F", tap anywhere on the screen with another finger.
 The letter "f" should now be typed.

 TIP: You can do the Split Tap gesture with one finger from each hand.
-In this case you could use one finger from your dominant hand to find the letters on the virtual keyboard, and tap with a finger from the second hand, such as your thumb, to complete the gesture.
+In this case you could use one finger from your dominant hand to find the letters on the virtual keyboard, and tap with a finger from the other hand, such as your thumb, to complete the gesture.

 - 9. Try the same techniques with the letters I, r, s and t. - 10.
 Now use the Split Tap gesture to type a space.
 VoiceOver should speak the word "first". - 11.
 Now type the word "note" using either the One Finger Double Tap, or Split Tap method, but DO NOT type a blank space.
 After all, this is the end of a sentence, and it deserves a nice full stop. - 12.
 Activate the "Numbers" key and explore the virtual keyboard again.
-You will find that the top row is now made up of numbers and the middle and bottom rows contain other symbols, including the full stop that you are looking for. - 13.
-Explore the virtual keyboard until you find the full stop key and Activate it.
-For reference, it can be found towards the bottom left of the keyboard, just above and to the left of the Dictate key. - 14.
+You will find that the top row is now made up of numbers and the middle and bottom rows contain other symbols, including the full stop that you are looking for.

+- 13. Explore the virtual keyboard until you find the full stop key and Activate it.
+For reference, it can be found towards the bottom left of the keyboard, just above and to the left of the Spacebar. - 14.
 Now Activate the "Letters" key to switch back to the letters keyboard. - 15.
-Activate the "Done" button.
+Activate the "Done" button, situated at the top right corner of the screen.
 Upon doing this, the virtual keyboard will be hidden. - 16.
-Finally, activate the "Notes, Back" button.
+Finally, activate the "Notes, Back" button, situated at the top left corner of the screen.
 Upon doing this, your note will be saved and you will be returned to the Notes List screen.
-You now have one note available in the in the list!
+You now have one note available in the list!